komsco1234/KOMSCO-DID/README.md

 KOMSCO Decentralized Identifiers is a distributed identifier designed to provide a way for a community connected to the KOMSCO Trusted platform to uniquely identify an individual, organization, or IoT device.
 The role of a KOMSCO DID is to provide a service that supports id-authentication and personal information verification.

 The KOMSCO DID method specification conforms to the requirements specified in the Decentralized Identifiers (DIDs) v1.0 [**[1]**](https://w3c.github.io/did-core/), currently published by the W3C Credentials Community Group.
+For more information about DIDs and DID method specifications, please see the DID Spec and the DID Primer.

 # DID Method Name <a name="name"></a>

 The namestring that shall identify this DID method is: `komsco`